steve-chavez/mssqlREST/README.md

  - [x] Support for Cookie authorization.
  - [x] Support for GET with BINARY Content-Type for a query with one column.

-## Improvements

- - [ ] Improve query parameter mapping to table value in PATCH and DELETE methods(Don't program by accident).

 ## Problems to solve

  - [x] Find a way to convert a ResultSet to JSON without a one-to-one mapping of table to object.
  - [x] Find a safe way to construct queries invulnerable to sql injections(Maybe SQLBuilder or Squiggle).
  - [x] Integrate library for connection pooling.
  - [x] Use transactions.
- - [ ] Develop postgrest compliant http methods and querystrings(Which library?).
+ - [x] Develop postgrest compliant http methods and querystrings(Which library?).
+ParsecJ
- - [ ] Consistent error messages for formating exceptions(Check what postgrest does for this).
+ - [x] Consistent error messages for formating exceptions(Check what postgrest does for this).
- - [ ] Consistent http success codes(Check what postgrest does for this).
+ - [x] Consistent http success codes(Check what postgrest does for this).
- - [ ] Consistent http error codes(Check what postgrest does for this).
+ - [x] Consistent http error codes(Check what postgrest does for this).
- - [ ] Consistent errors for not having privilege to access routines(Check what postgrest does for this).
+ - [x] Consistent errors for not having privilege to access routines(Check what postgrest does for this).

 ## Notes